 How To Make A Gluten-Free Carrot Cake

-All we use is a blender!
+All you need is a blender!

 This recipe is quick and easy to make, but you do need a good, powerful blender (think Blendtec® or Vitamix®) to break down the cashews and oats.